-This course is designed to ease the transition of students into high school and enable them to grow into more well-rounded young adults.
-Freshman will have the opportunity to learn the essential skills for academic success, create a support system for themselves, and hone in on the interpersonal skills necessary to best handle the social and emotional stresses of high school.
+FRESHMAN SEMINAR/CAREERS AND FINANCIAL MANAGEMENT Course Type: Required: General, 9th graders ONLY This course is designed to ease the transition of students into high school and enable them to grow into more well-rounded young adults.
+Freshman will have the opportunity to learn the essential skills for academic success, create a support system for themselves, and develop the interpersonal skills necessary to best handle the social and emotional stresses of high school.
 Students will also explore career options and learn practical financial skills including making money work for them and how to take control of their financial lives.
 We are also excited to work with your children as they gain a better understanding of SAY YES and how it will affect their educational careers.
-Successful Completion = 0.75 Credits BUSINESS ANALYSIS/BUSINESS COMPUTER APPLICATIONS (BABCA)
+Successful Completion = 0.50 Credits